 - Listen.
-If someone discloses an experience of assault or rape to you, just listening to what they tell with no judgment, compassion and empathy can be incredibly helpful.
+If someone discloses an experience of assault or rape to you, listening to what they tell with no judgment, compassion and empathy can be incredibly helpful.
 Just taking the time to listen to someone and talk about what has happened can help.
-These six active listening tips might help you support them.

 - Believe.
 Rather than asking a lot of questions, just let them know that you believe them and will support them as best as you can.
 Try not to skip ahead to what to do practically without first validating what you have heard and listening to what they have to say.

 - Reassure.
 Remind them that no one, regardless of relationship or status, has the right to hurt them and that no matter what, it is not their fault that this occurred.

 - Give Options.
 Somebody who has experienced sexual assault or rape may feel they have had power and control taken away from them.
 This means the most important thing is to respond in a way that increases their choice over what happens next.
 You can simply ask them what they need or want.
 They might not make the same decision you would; however, only they can decide what is best for them.
 You can help them explore options but avoid telling them what they should do.

 There is lots of specialist support available both within the University and externally that your friend or loved one can access for support in the aftermath of sexual violence.